NetaZuckerman/covidannotator/README.md

 Input -
 the Multi-Fasta file, the first sequence must be the reference, other sequences need to be aligned.

-Optional Input - Insertions file, if included, the insertions will be added to the mutations file.
+Optional Input:
+-i (PATH for insertions file) if you want to include insertions to the excel table -n to include 'N' positions to the excel table

 Output -
 in the working directory "all_mutations" csv file with all the mutations in the sequences